foxfirebound/academic-kickstart-DMB/content/authors/admin/_index.md

 - Visitors
 ---

 Dolores Batten is an Adjunct Professor at Eastern Florida State College.
 Her research interests include literature, critical theory, digital media, and cultural and feminist studies.
-She is the Essays Editor for the Academic Journal Plath Profiles and a current PhD Candidate at the University of Central Florida.
+She is the Essays Editor for the Academic Journal Plath Profiles and a current PhD Student at the University of Central Florida.